GenericMappingTools/gmt/doc/rst/source/debug.rst

-   Normally you do not need to set any "Environmental Variables", but if you are debugging a module that calls an external program (e.g., gs, gdal_translate, etc.) then you may need to add the name PATH and place the path to that program under Value.
+   Normally you do not need to set any "Environmental Variables", but if you are debugging a module that calls an external program (e.g., gs, gdal_translate, etc.) then you may need to add the name PATH and place the path to that program under "Value".
 Likewise, if the module needs to find a particular environmental setting like $X2SYS_HOME, then you must set those here as well.

 #.
-Data files your command is reading must be placed in the xbuild/src/Debug subdirectory or you must
+Any data files your command will read must either be placed in the xbuild/src/Debug subdirectory or you must
-   change the command you pasted in above to use the full path instead.
-In other words, when Xcode runs your command your current directory becomes xbuild/src/Debug.
+   change the command you pasted above to use the full path instead.
+In other words, when Xcode runs your command, your current directory becomes xbuild/src/Debug.

 #.
-Click close and and hit the "Play" button next to the green circle in the top left corner.
+Click close and hit the "Play" button next to the green circle in the top left corner.
 It may do some
-   building and indexing before it starts and then stops at your highlighted line, opening up a display console
+   building and indexing before it starts and then stops at your highlighted line, opening up a display console below the source code:
-   below:

    .. figure:: /_images/xcode-5.*
       :width: 90%
       :align: center

-   You will see the current line is highlighted light greenish and the code is stopped.  below is a new window that lists some of the variables in the current scope.
+   You will see the current line is highlighted light greenish and the execution is stopped.
+Below the code is a new window that lists some of the variables in the current scope.
 You can examine that window to see what the variables are set to, you can type "print variable" in the lldb command window on the right (e.g., "print argc"), or you can place the cursor over a variable and a pop-up box will display its value.
-Below I placed to cursor on the variable "module" on line 119 and this is what it looks like (minus the cursor which is not screen-grabbed!).
+Below I placed the cursor on the variable "module" on line 119 and this is what it looks like (minus the cursor which is not screen-grabbed!).

    .. figure:: /_images/xcode-6.*
       :width: 90%
       :align: center

 #.
-The tool bar below the code has a pause-play button (continue to next stop point), a step-over button (execute
+The tool bar below the source code has a pause-play button (continue to next stop point), a step-over button (execute
-   next step but do not go *into* a function, the step-into button (execute next step which may be going into a function) and the step-out button.
-Step into the GMT_Call_Module function using the step-into button, then scroll down to around line 10094 and place a stop point there like I did.
-Press the pause-play button and you are now about to call your actual C function that correspond to the module (here pstext).
+   next step but do not go *into* a function, the step-into button (execute next step which may be going into a function) and the step-out button (finish running current function then step back out).
+Step into the GMT_Call_Module function using the step-into button, then scroll down to around line 10094 and place another stop point there like I did.
+Press the pause-play button and you are now about to call your actual C function that correspond to the module (here pstext):

    .. figure:: /_images/xcode-7.*
       :width: 90%
       :align: center

 #.
-Click the step-into button and you now find yourself at the first executable line of code in GMT_pstext, the underlying
+Click the step-into button and find yourself at the first executable line of code in GMT_pstext, the underlying
    C function at the heart of the pstext module.
-You can now step your way down the code, using step-over to avoid going into the details of GMT sub-functions, or step-into if that is the problem.
+You can now step your way down the code, using step-over to avoid going into the details of GMT sub-functions (or step-into it if that is the problem), set stop points and push pause-play to advance to the next stop point, examine variables, and so on.

    .. figure:: /_images/xcode-8.*
       :width: 90%